 Despite so many films demonstrating their dangers, helicopters remain a curiously popular getaway vehicle amongst villains.
 And we’re given another illustration of that point here.

 As his plan falls to pieces, the evil Sheik attempts to abscond in a chopper.
-As battle rages across his fortress, one of the rebels shoulders an RPG and fires it at the whirlybird.
+As battle rages across his fortress, one of the rebels shoulders a grenade launcher and fires it at the whirlybird.
 Striking its target the doomed helicopter explodes in a fiery eruption.
 Well, the film’s not called American Ninja: Annihilation for nothing.

 Frankly, this was a disappointing chopper fireball.
 Sadly, the helicopter doesn’t really explode.
 Instead, an image of an explosion is cut in over the helicopter that was previously onscreen.
 The camera then cuts to the wreckage of a model helicopter falling to the ground.
 The director, no doubt conscious of the shonkiness of this sequence, wisely does not linger on this scene and hastily cuts away.